 What is Unison?

 Unison is a company that specializes in providing innovative funding solutions to homeowners.
-Made up of financial and real estate professionals, it offers co-investments that homeowners can use to finance their lifestyles without added debt.
+Made up of financial and real estate professionals, it offers equity sharing agreements that homeowners can use to finance their lifestyles without added debt.

 What is the Unison HomeOwner Program?

-Homeowners can use this program to convert a portion of their home’s equity into cash through a co-investment.
+Homeowners can use this program to convert a portion of their home’s equity into cash through an equity sharing agreements.
 You won’t be charged interest or incur additional debt with the transaction.
-Even better, you won’t pay Unison until you sell your home, reach the end of the 30-year term, or buy out the contract (which you can choose to do after 5 years in the agreement).
+Even better, you won’t pay Unison until you sell your home, reach the end of the 30-year term, or buy out the contract.

 Unison shares in the increase of your home’s value over time.
 If you stay in your property for five years or longer, Unison will also share in the decrease of your home’s value when you sell or the term ends.
-That means Unison wins when you win – making a co-investment a true partnership, unlike loan offerings who profit by charging you interest.
+That means Unison wins when you win – making the equity sharing agreement a true partnership, unlike loan offerings who profit by charging you interest.

 How Does Unison HomeOwner Work?

 Unison converts a portion of your home equity into cash and disburses it directly to you.
-This arrangement, referred to as a home co-investment, is not a loan.
+This arrangement, referred to as an equity sharing agreement, is not a loan.
 You won’t make any monthly payments or accrue any interest, and only pay Unison when you sell your home, reach the 30-year maximum term, default on your agreement, or when the last homeowner on the agreement passes away.
-You also have the option to buy Unison out of the agreement after 5 years.
+You also have the option to buy Unison out of the agreement.

-When the agreement ends, you will pay Unison an amount equal to the co-investment plus Unison’s share of the home’s change in value.
+When the agreement ends, you will pay Unison an amount equal to the original investment amount plus Unison’s share of the home’s change in value.
 An independent third-party appraisal or sales price determines this figure.

 Don’t want to sell or buy Unison out?
 At the 30-year mark, you may have the option to refinance your home and use a portion of the loan proceeds to pay Unison.
 However, that option may not always be available and you may need to sell the home.